Get great sound, from your audio system? A sound is something extraordinary and personal to every audiophile! So what is sound?

 If you want that hard-hitting, fast dynamic sound with bite, speed and attack then choose a solid-state amplifier.
 But if you wish to that lush, warm tone with a feeling of freedom and passion, then choose a valve amplifier.

 When you have chosen your amplifier and loudspeakers, you will then decide on the source.
 Do you want to use CD, Tape, Vinyl or Media files?
-All of which can be used but each has its good points and bad points.
+All of which used but each has its good points and bad points.
 Next is your audio cables and power cords because people forget.
-But, they are just as import to select correctly because your system will only sound as good as it’s the weakest link!
+But, they are just as important to select correctly because your system will only sound as good as it’s the weakest link!
 Never compromise on your cables, as this is something you will regret!

 What can you do?